grvriend/gvriend.app/README.md

 I provide technical help to software engineers where needed.
 Although I can provide help to engineers for all languages/applications in our stack, my specialty is the Coldfusion language and the reporting applications.

+### Training/mentoring

+I love to train and mentor others where needed.
+If there is something you would like me to train or mentor you on, always feel free to ask me.

 ## Expectations

 These are expectations that you can expect from me, and I would expect from you as well.